toddfast/mutagen-cassandra/README.md

 	// Get an Astyanax keyspace
 	Keyspace keyspace = ...

 	// Mutate!
+Note, this method may not throw an exception.
 	Plan.Result<Integer> result = mutagen.mutate(keyspace);

 	// Inspect result, especially for an exception if (result.getException() != null) {
 		// Throw an exception
 	}

+	// Did something else go wrong?
 	if (!result.isMutationComplete()) {
 		// Figure out what happened
 	}
 }
 catch (IOException e) {
-	// If the mutations weren't found
+	// Problem loading the mutations
 }
 catch (MutagenException e) {
 	// Mutation failed